All of government Web Services Panel: how to use it

 Saving government agencies time and money

 The WSP is an all-of-government approved panel for website and application development.
-Agencies can hire panel members without going through a full tender process, saving them time and money.
+It lets agencies hire panel members without going through a full tender process.
+As a result, they save time and money.

 Who can use the Web Services Panel

 All state sector agencies can use the panel.
-This includes, among others, Public Service departments, Crown agencies, local government authorities and health boards.
+This includes, among others, Public Service departments, Crown agencies, local government authorities, health boards and school boards.

 If you’re still in doubt, check out Question 10 – Who are the eligible agencies? on the ICT.govt.nz vendor guide.